TimeDelta/auto-psych-nosology/README.md

 Consequently, even coherent latent clusters may not map cleanly onto patient-level outcomes or treatment response profiles, and efficacy against real-world clinical data has not yet been demonstrated.

 ## Conclusion
-The current pipeline verifies that a self-compressing RGCN trained on a psychiatric knowledge graph can recover interpretable, statistically enriched partitions while using orders of magnitude fewer clusters than a degree-corrected SBM.
+The current pipeline verifies that a self-compressing RGCN trained on a psychiatric knowledge graph can recover interpretable, statistically enriched partitions while using orders of magnitude fewer clusters than a SBM.
 Nevertheless, two structural weaknesses limit the strength of that evidence: nosology nodes remain embedded in the graph because removing them destroys every edge, and stability estimates rely on only 64 bootstraps.
 The highest priority for future work is validating similar results on a higher quality knowledge graph.
 Specifically, incorporating non-disease seed pathways into the knowledge graph creation—for example, leveraging phenotype and side-effect modalities—will also be essential so that diagnostic labels can be removed without triggering degeneracy and the nosology filter can operate as originally intended.